Padanian Etruria: The cities of Padanian Etruria

 From the late 9th century BC, the human settlement in the Lower Po valley, previously organized in small groups of huts scattered throughout the country and mostly inhabited by Umbrians or other Italics, centers in some major urban areas as Bologna, the main city of Padanian Etruria, and Verucchio, then flourishing settlement in the heart of Romagna, by initiative of the etruscan colonists.

-Felsina
+Felsina (Bologna)

-The area around Bologna has been inhabited since the 9th century BC, as evidenced by the archeological digs in the 19th century in nearby Villanova.
-This period, and up to the 6th century, is in fact generally referred to as villanovian, and had various nuclei of people spread out around this area.
-In the 7-6th centuries BC, Etruria began to have an influence on this area, and the population went from Umbrian to Etruscan.
-The town was renamed Felsina.
+The earliest evidence of human settlement in the area of Bologna comes from the 9th century BCE, during the Villanovan period.
+At that time, small organized settlements began to appear, likely motivated by the Southern Po Valley's fortuitous position in terms of agriculture as well as trade.
+Over the course of the 8th, 7th and 6th centuries BCE, Felsina underwent a gradual process of urbanization, marked by absorption of smaller nearby settlements and complex city planning, although the sites continuous occupation through the modern period makes mapping its ancient form difficult.

+By the 6th century, Felsina, alongside Verucchio, constituted the largest centers of Etruscan influence within the Po Valley.
+Both acted as economic centers to the smaller settlements within the region.
+Pliny the Elder even went so far as to record Felsina as the most important of all the Etruscan cities.

 Verucchio

 Traces of a 12th-9th century BC settlement, supposed of Villanovan origin, have been found in Verucchio.
 Later it was an Etruscan possession.
 The current town derives its name from Vero Occhio ("True Eye"), referring to its privileged position offering a wide panorama of the surrounding countryside and the Romagna coast.